Qiskit/qiskit/CONTRIBUTING.md

 to `release` or `debug` to control the default.
 The `--release`/`--debug` flag to `build_rust` overrides this default.

+### Python and Rust versions

+> [!NOTE]
+> More detail on OS support can be found in the [Qiskit installation guide](https://quantum.cloud.ibm.com/docs/guides/install-qiskit#operating-system-support).

+At runtime, only Python is required, not Rust.
+Any release of the Python-space `qiskit` package (such as v2.5.2) supports all versions of CPython that had active security support at the time of the first release in that minor series (v2.5.0, in this example).

+Developers typically face stricter requirements.
+The documentation, linting and other development processes may require newer Python versions than Qiskit's minimum; it is typically easiest to use the newest or near-newest version of CPython for development.

+Qiskit has a conservative policy for the minimum-supported Rust version (MSRV) needed to build.
+The MSRV may increase on any major or minor version, but not on a patch release without exceptional circumstances.
+The MSRV must always be at least one year old at the time of any major or minor release, but may be older.
+The source of truth from the current MSRV is the `rust-version` key in the root `Cargo.toml` file.

 ### Compile time options

 When building Qiskit from source there are options available to control how